iogbole/israelo/_posts/2022-03-06-pm-frameworks.md

 #excerpt: "eBPF is what JavaScript is to HTML.
 It is a mechanism for Linux applications to execute code in Linux kernel space..."

 ---

-My library of reference frameworks is expanding as I progress in my career as a Cloud Observability Product Manager and in my MBA studies.
-The objective of this post to document the frameworks that I have personally found useful to help me transition into the Product Management career path.
+My library of reference frameworks is expanding as I progress in my career as a Cloud Observability Product Manager and my MBA studies.
+The objective of this post is to document the frameworks that I have found helpful in my Product Management career path.

 ## Porter's 5 Forces

-_This one is straright out of business school_.
+_This one is straight out of business school_.
 Porter's Five Forces is a simple yet effective framework for identifying the primary sources of competition in your industry or sector.
 I use this framework to tactically analyse the market, particularly the competition.
 When you get a good grasp of the forces affecting your product, you'll be able to adjust your strategy, boost your margin, and stay ahead of the competition.